Employees

 Special leave for pregnancy-related appointments

-In addition to any parental leave taken, females who are pregnant can also take up to 10 days’ unpaid special leave for pregnancy-related reasons such as antenatal classes, scans or midwife appointments.
+In addition to parental leave, females who are pregnant can also take up to 10 days’ unpaid special leave for pregnancy-related reasons like antenatal classes, scans or midwife appointments.

 Special situations to be aware of